aravint-annamalai/electronics-club/README.md

 Link: https://www.hackster.io/niyazthalappil/covid-19-real-time-data-monitor-7b43e5

 The live data for COVID-19 (total no. of cases. no. of deaths, and no. of people recovered) are tracked in this project.
 A small portable device called M5StickC is used, which uses ESP32, and thus has in-built WiFi connection.
 Using this Wi-Fi, data is collected from the relevant website and is displayed on the Stick.
-This also has an in-built battery level tracker, as it has an in-built battery.
+An in-built battery level tracker is also added as a feature, as it has an in-built battery.